BaharKshvrz/react-hooks/useEffect/README.md

-# React useStata Hook
+# React useEffect Hook

-useState is a React Hook that lets you add a state variable to your component.
+useEffect is a React Hook that lets you synchronize a component with an external system.

-const [state, setState] = useState(initialState);
+useEffect(setup, dependencies?)

+## Usage
+- Connecting to an external system
+- Wrapping Effects in custom Hooks
+- Controlling a non-React widget
+- Fetching data with Effects